CCI-MOC/xdmod-cntr/XdmodAID.md

 ```
     hierarchy.csv  - specifies the 3 level hierarcy of institution, field of study, PI
     group.csv      - has the mapping of nerc project to PIs
-    names.csv      - has the mapping of openshift namespaces and openstack projects to
+    names.csv      - has the mapping of OpenShift namespaces and OpenStack projects to
                      the nerc project
-    pi2project.csv - maps the openstack project to the openstack project
+    pi2project.csv - maps the OpenStack project to the OpenStack project
 ```

 ## An example set of files